Code-Rifters/Archive/README.md

 ## How to Contribute

-Contributing to the Code Rifters Space is easy!
+Contributing to the Code Rifters Archive is easy!
 Just follow these steps:

 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine.